 The Guardians' Trust: Meri | Book 3 Excerpt

-Meri, Book 3 of the The Guardians' Trust paranormal/fantasy romance series was released today with Evernight Publishing!
+Meri, Book 3 of the The Guardians' Trust fantasy paranormal romance series was released today with Evernight Publishing!
 I have to confess, I really enjoyed writing this one.
 Meri is smart, independent and has a flourishing career as a doctor at the Maelor hospital, Wrexham when she learns she is destined to swap places with her Double and join the Resistance in a jungle realm.
 In making the Exchange, Meri promises to marry Cadell and, well, let's just say sparks fly.
 These two have a serious case of LUST!
+This romance book is a story of fated mates, arranged marriage, shapeshifters and passion.
+Below is the blurb, an excerpt from the romance novel and an impartial professional review.

 Hands behind her head, Meri glared up at her bedroom ceiling as tentative morning light reached in through the windows.
 After Maddox’s announcement last night, she’d listened with growing unease as he’d spun her the most preposterous story she had ever heard: Doubles, a gateway, and an Other Realm fighting for its life against an evil tyrant.
 When Maddox had confessed to being six hundred nineteen years old, she’d had serious doubts about his sanity.